 A website competitive analysis can reveal their value proposition, how they present themselves online and communicate with their audience.
 Some of the things to consider when analyzing a competitor’s website include the content, the customer experience, design, and functionality to see how you stack up in comparison.

 A Search Engine Optimization (SEO) analysis is a crucial part of a website analysis.
 A website’s SEO is a key driver of traffic and determines how it ranks in search results.
 Analyzing your competitor’s SEO can reveal their search traffic volumes and provide insight into the factors that attract customers to their website, helping you save time on keyword research.
-Though the use of website analysis tools, look for paid and organic keywords that drive the most traffic to competitor sites.
+Through the use of website analysis tools, look for paid and organic keywords that drive the most traffic to competitor sites.
 This will help you identify new keywords to incorporate into your SEO strategy and find ways to improve your search rankings.

 Social media listening